Belle Brezing

 Belle Brezing (June 16, 1860 – August 11, 1940) was a nationally known madam in Lexington, Kentucky at the end of the 19th century and into the beginning of the 20th.
 Her brothel was known as the "most orderly of disorderly houses".

 Early life

 Belle Brezing was born Mary Belle Cox, the illegitimate daughter of Sarah Ann Cox.
 Sarah Cox was a dressmaker who also worked part-time as a prostitute.
 Sarah Cox subsequently married George Brezing, a saloon operative, grocer and alcoholic, in 1861, whose name Belle adopted.

-At the age of 12, the age of consent at the time, Brezing was seduced by Dionesio Mucci, a local merchant who was three times her age.
+At the age of 12, the age of consent at the time, Brezing was raped by Dionesio Mucci, a local merchant who was three times her age.
 In 1874, when Brezing was age 14, Mucci gave her a scrapbook, in which she started keeping magazine clippings, Valentine cards, and photographs—as well as a poem she composed, titled Kisses: